Jan Poortvliet

 Jan Poortvliet ([ˈjɑm ˈpoːrtflit]; born 21 September 1955) is a Dutch professional football coach and a former player who played as a left-back.
 He works as the coach of the Under-18 squad of FC Eindhoven He represented the Netherlands national team at the 1978 FIFA World Cup in Argentina.
 His biggest club successes came when he played for PSV Eindhoven in the mid- and late 1970s.
-After his retirement in the early 1990s he became a football manager, who worked for clubs like FC Den Bosch, RBC Roosendaal and Stormvogels Telstar.
-And aswell Southampton FC.
+After his retirement in the early 1990s, he became a football manager and worked for clubs such as Den Bosch, RBC Roosendaal, Telstar and Southampton.

 Managerial career

 Southampton

 On 29 May 2008, he was announced as the new head coach of English Football League Championship side Southampton as an immediate replacement to Nigel Pearson, with Mark Wotte taking over the Academy.
-In taking the Southampton job he became the club's 10th head coach in as many years as well as being the first foreigner to hold the position.
-But within days it emerged that Poortvliet was still employed by his previous club Helmond Sport who hadn't given him any permission to talk to Southampton.
-Poortvliet was offering to pay compensation to Helmond where he still had one year on his contract.
+In taking the Southampton job, he became the club's tenth head coach in as many years, as well as being the first foreigner to hold the position.
+But, within days, it emerged that Poortvliet was still employed by his previous club Helmond Sport, who hadn't given him any permission to talk to Southampton.
+Poortvliet was offering to pay compensation to Helmond, where he still had one year on his contract.
 But his offer of 30,000 Euros was taken as an insult by Helmond.
 The situation though was resolved via an arbitration panel (The Dutch FA – KNVB).
-Poortvliet was told he could take the Southampton job if he paid his former club Helmond Sport £60,000 (75,000 euros) in compensation.
-He complied with these terms and his contract with Helmond Sport was terminated.
+Poortvliet was told he could take the Southampton job, if he paid his former club Helmond Sport £60,000 (75,000 euros) in compensation.
+He complied with these terms, and his contract with Helmond Sport was terminated.

-In his first official game in charge Southampton lost 2–1 to Cardiff, having conceded right at the end.
-However, three days later Poortvliet recorded his first win as Southampton manager, beating Exeter City 3–1 in the League Cup first round.
+In his first official game in charge, Southampton lost 2–1 to Cardiff, having conceded right at the end.
+However, three days later, Poortvliet recorded his first win as Southampton manager, beating Exeter City 3–1 in the League Cup first round.
 His first league win came on 23 August at Derby County thanks to a David McGoldrick goal.
-Following a run of just one win in 14 home games, on 23 January 2009 Poortvliet announced his resignation from the club, with reserve team coach Mark Wotte taking over as head coach.
+Following a run of just one win in 14 home games, on 23 January 2009, Poortvliet announced his resignation from the club, with reserve team coach Mark Wotte taking over as head coach.

 Later career

 On 15 June 2009, Poortvliet was announced as the new manager of Eerste Divisie club FC Eindhoven.
 He led his side to qualification to the promotion/relegation tournament between Eredivisie and Eerste Divisie.

-In June 2010 he was introduced as new head coach of Telstar, another Dutch Eerste Divisie team; his salary will however be paid by parent club AZ.
-After two lacklustre seasons at the Velsen-based club, in March 2012 it was confirmed Poortvliet had agreed to a move back to his previous club FC Den Bosch, effective from July.
+In June 2010, he was introduced as new head coach of Telstar, another Dutch Eerste Divisie team; his salary will however be paid by parent club AZ.
+After two lacklustre seasons at the Velsen-based club, in March 2012, it was confirmed Poortvliet had agreed to a move back to his previous club Den Bosch, effective from July.